After the Disaster: Avoiding Scams and Bad Deals

 Contractors and Home Repairs

 Contractors in California must be licensed if they charge you $500 or more for repairs.
-Contact the Contractors State License Board at (800) 321.2752 to find out if a contractor has a valid license, or if people have complained against them.

 After a disaster, do not be rushed or pushed into signing a contract for repairs.
 Before you choose a contractor, get several bids, and make sure all verbal promises are in the written contract, including materials to be used, costs, and the completion dates.